Date: 24-27 February 2016

 2

-Baan Kok Manow, Baan Nong Phaktiam, Baan Klang, and Baan Kok Sung
+Kok Manow, Baan Nong Phaktiam, Baan Klang, and Baan Kok Sung

 8